8 reasons to stop watching TV and begin living a life full of intention and gratitude. Those once “unattainable” goals are closer than you think!

 This same research has shown that breaking the pattern of saying to yourself “I just can’t do it.
 I’m not that person who can work at night.
 I’m just too tired.”
 Instead, reframe the situation by saying “I am going to turn the TV off tonight and work on some goal-setting (or whatever you’d like to work on).
 I am tired but I know I can stay up until 10pm in order to change my life in a positive way.”
 Your brain wants to be right, so it will agree with this statement and work towards creating thoughts that will affirm this situation.

 Let’s do this.
-Stop watching TV, put a curtain over it, hide your remote – whatever it takes, to begin with new habits and move towards some life-giving intentions.
+Stop watching TV (or staring at your phone), put a curtain over it, hide your remote – whatever it takes, to begin new habits and move towards some life-giving intentions.
 Habits that will not leave you feeling regretful in the morning.

 You’re still not sure that TV is really the problem?
 Read on friend.